Save your cookie preferences

 IMPORTANT: The administrator must send the instruction to us by recorded delivery to establish the date that the documents are received by BullionVault.

-Upon receipt and verification of these instructions BullionVault will arrange the sale of the gold and silver in the following manner.
-The sale price will be set according to the London Prices published on the London Bullion Market Association’s website at 3pm for gold and mid-day for silver (whichever is appropriate) as set on the business day following the confirmed receipt of the sale instruction.
-The London Prices are internationally recognized and standard valuations of gold and silver bullion.
+Upon receipt and verification of these instructions BullionVault will arrange the sale of the gold, silver and platinum in the following manner.
+The sale price will be set according to the London Prices published on the London Bullion Market Association’s website at 3pm for gold, mid-day for silver and 2pm for platinum (whichever is appropriate) as set on the business day following the confirmed receipt of the sale instruction.
+The London Prices are internationally recognized and standard valuations of gold, silver and platinum bullion.
 A 0.25% reduction from the relevant London Price will apply.

-After not less than 7 days and not more than 21 days from the sale BullionVault will initiate a bank wire sending the account balance to the nominated bank account.
+After not more than 21 days from the sale BullionVault will initiate a bank wire sending the account balance to the nominated bank account.

 In finalising your account, BullionVault will apply two sets of fees: